NHilder/xlr/tests/testthat/_snaps/build_multiple_response_table.md

       x Problematic argument:
       * a = 7

-# build_mtable works when you specify seen_but_answered errors if not specified
+# build_mtable works when you specify exclude_codes errors if not specified

     Code
       build_mtable(test_df, "enjoy_fruit")